How to replace a range oven door switch

 This range repair guide shows how to replace the oven door switch.
 The oven door switch detects whether the oven door is closed and helps control the oven light.
 Unless you have the oven light control set to keep the oven light on constantly, the door switch shuts off the light when you close the door.
 The oven door switch also verifies that the oven door is shut during the self-clean cycle.
-If the oven light stays on when you close the door or the self-clean cycle won’t start or stops in the middle of the cycle because the door switch doesn’t properly detect the door being closed, replace the door switch with a manufacturer-approved replacement part.
+If the oven light stays on when you close the door or the self-clean cycle won’t start or stops in the middle of the cycle because the door switch doesn’t properly detect the door being closed, replace the door switch with a manufacturer-approved range part.

 This procedure shows how to replace the oven door switch on some Kenmore, Frigidaire, Whirlpool, Maytag, Amana, GE, Electrolux, LG and Samsung ranges.